 The phenomenon of NLP's "eye accessing cues" are fairly well known these days.
 Regrettably the knowledge of eye accessing cues often comes complete with common misconceptions such that "if the eyes move across to the right, the person is lying" and "if they move upwards, they are a visual person."
 This is unfortunate.

 Such misconceptions have been widely accepted by mainstream psychiatry and psychotherapy as an operating belief of NLP and related disciplines.
-And as a result it is common for research papers to be written about such eye movements as a way of disproving the claims of the entire field of NLP.
-Yet of course such claims for eye movements are not made by anyone who understand NLP correctly.
+And as a result, it is common for research papers to be written about such eye movements as a way of disproving the claims of the entire field of NLP.
+Yet of course, such claims for eye movements are not made by anyone who understands NLP correctly.

 Meanwhile, in the specific application of trauma recovery and post traumatic stress disorders experience readily shows that application of specific eye movement therapies is particularly effective with regards to intrusive imagery and "flashback" phenomena.
 Essentially, the method involves holding the problematic imagery in mind whilst the eyes are moved in different directions.
 The result of this is often that the imagery loses its emotional impact and becomes far less disturbing.
 The sometimes effective therapeutic model of EMDR is built on this principle.

 Integral Eye Movement Technique (IEMT) developed out of these models following the observation of a number of neurological phenomena that occur during the eye movements at the point that the problematic imagery changed its emotional coding.
 Then there was the development of a specific set of applications of this phenomenon that enabled IEMT to be applied to the areas of neurological imprints – specifically, emotional imprints and imprints of identity.